 During initialization, the user's smartphone and camera establish a trust association used for all other steps, so the security of this step is critical to that of the system as a whole.
-In CaCTUs, we adapt the Seeing-Is-Believing (SiB) technique introduced by McCune, Perrig, and Reiter [33] to establish an authenticated communication channel between the camera and smartphone when the devices share no prior context (and without having to trust any third party).
-Specifically, we use the visual channel as an out-of-band means to verify the authenticity of each end of a Bluetooth channel (see Figure 3).
+In CaCTUs, we adapt the Seeing-Is-Believing (SiB) technique introduced by McCune, Perrig, and Reiter [37] to establish an authenticated communication channel between devices that share no prior context (and without having to trust any third party).
+Specifically, we use the visual channel as an out-of-band means to verify the authenticity of each end of a Bluetooth channel.

 This secure pairing bootstraps the system to allow the owner of the device to communicate directly with the camera (for system initialization) while ensuring confidentiality and integrity.
-Thus, negotiation of encryption keys can be done without any other party involved.
-Moreover, the required proximity and physical interaction between the devices would render attack attempts easily detectable by the system owners.
-The initialization protocol between the camera and the owner's smartphone application is as follows (see Table 1):
+Thus, negotiation of encryption keys to establish the root of trust can be done without any other party involved.
+Moreover, the required proximity and physical interaction